Welcome to Pills4cure

 Cardiovascular advantages: GLP-1 receptors have been demonstrated to lower the risk of major adverse cardiovascular events (MACE), such as heart attacks and strokes, although the cardiovascular benefits of other diabetes drugs are less certain.

-Advantages of GLP-1 Receptor Inhibitors
+Advantages of GLP-1 Receptor agonists

 Improved glycemic control: